sameer05515/unit-testing-playground/example-base-05/prem-resume/about-myself.md

 # Last company and Project

 My last company was **Zycus Infotech**.
 Here I have worked in **ESG Lythouse** project.
-Here I have worked for fullstack development for various modules to develop APIs and GUIs , like GMI (Goal, Metric, Initiative).
+Here I have worked for fullstack development for various modules to develop APIs and GUIs , like GMI (Goal, Metric, Initiative), EUTaxonomy.

 Also I have created multi-step-form GUI and its REST endpoint to save/update data for "EUTaxonomy" module.